Charleston, South Carolina: Antebellum era (1783–1861)

-Slave ownership was the primary marker of class and even the town's freedmen and free people of color typically kept slaves if they had the wealth to do so.
-Visitors commonly remarked on the sheer number of Blacks in Charleston and their seeming freedom of movement, though in fact—mindful of the Stono Rebellion and the slave revolution that established Haiti—the whites closely regulated the behavior of both slaves and free people of color.
-Wages and hiring practices were fixed, identifying badges were sometimes required, and even work songs were sometimes censored.
+Enslaving was the primary marker of class, and even the town's freedmen and free people of color typically enslaved people if they had the wealth to do so.
+Visitors commonly remarked on the sheer number of Blacks in Charleston and their seeming freedom of movement, though in fact—mindful of the Stono Rebellion and the slave revolution that established Haiti—the whites closely regulated the behavior of both enslaved and free people of color.
+The town fixed wages and hiring practices, sometimes required identifying badges, and sometimes censored work songs.
 Punishment was handled out of sight by the city's workhouse, whose fees provided the municipal government with thousands a year.
-In 1820, a state law mandated that each act of manumission (freeing a slave) required legislative approval, effectively halting the practice.
+In 1820, state law mandated that each act of manumission (freeing an enslaved person) required legislative approval, effectively halting the practice.

 The effects of slavery were pronounced on white society as well.
-The high cost of 19th-century slaves and their high rate of return combined to institute an oligarchic society controlled by about ninety interrelated families, where 4% of the free population controlled half of the wealth, and the lower half of the free population—unable to compete with owned or rented slaves—held no wealth at all.
-The white middle class was minimal: Charlestonians generally disparaged hard work as the lot of slaves.
-All the slaveholders taken together held 82% of the city's wealth and almost all non-slaveholders were poor.
-Olmsted considered their civic elections "entirely contests of money and personal influence" and the oligarchs dominated civic planning: the lack of public parks and amenities was noted, as was the abundance of private gardens in the wealthy's walled estates.
+The high cost of enslaving people in the 19th century and their high rate of return combined to institute an oligarchic society controlled by about ninety interrelated families, where 4% of the free population controlled half of the wealth, and the lower half of the free population—unable to compete with enslaved or rented people—held no wealth at all.
+The white middle class was minimal: Charlestonians generally looked down upon hard work, considering it as labor meant for enslaved people.
+All the enslavers taken together held 82% of the city's wealth and almost all non-enslavers were poor.
+Olmsted considered their civic elections "entirely contests of money and personal influence" and the oligarchs dominated civic planning: The lack of public parks and amenities was noted, as was the abundance of private gardens in the wealthy's walled estates.

 In the 1810s, the town's churches intensified their discrimination against their Black parishioners, culminating in Bethel Methodist's 1817 construction of a hearse house over its Black burial ground.
 4,376 Black Methodists joined Morris Brown in establishing Hampstead Church, the African Methodist Episcopal church now known as Mother Emanuel.
 State and city laws prohibited Black literacy, limited Black worship to daylight hours, and required a majority of any church's parishioners be white.
-In June 1818, 140 Black church members at Hampstead Church were arrested and eight of its leaders given fines and ten lashes; police raided the church again in 1820 and pressured it in 1821.
+In June 1818, 140 Black church members at Hampstead Church were arrested, and eight of its leaders were given fines and ten lashes; police raided the church again in 1820 and pressured it in 1821.